tbranyen/diffhtml/README.md

 applications, games, data visualizations, or anything else that you may want to render in a web browser or Node.

-This repository is a mono-repo structured with the [Lerna](https://lernajs.io/) CLI tool.
-This makes it easier to support continuous integration, consistent versioning, and working on the various diffHTML tools.

 [**Click here to go directly to the diffHTML library source**](/packages/diffhtml/)

 ## Features